Q: What is 2019 Novel Coronavirus (COVID-19)?

 - Avoid close contact with people who are sick with respiratory symptoms.

-- Stay home when you are sick.
+- Stay home and isolate from others when you are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Routinely clean and disinfect frequently touched objects and surfaces.